Ancient Athens and the Roman Republic

 More recently, corruption and attempts to manipulate elections were significant issues in recent elections in Malaysia and Guatemala (see Country Studies) as well as in successful popular uprisings against authoritarian governments in Serbia (2000), Georgia (in 2003) and Ukraine (in both 2004 and 2013-14).
 In these countries and others, the public's disgust at corruption and abuse of power was a factor for mobilizing the citizenry to demand democratic change.

 The achievement of accountability and transparency in newer democracies is mixed.
 Many introduced standards of accountability and mechanisms for dealing with corruption and abuse of power.
 For example, this was an early achievement of Botswana (the Free country in this section) and South Africa (the Free Country in Consent of the Governed).
-Yet, as seen in their Country Studies, each have recent cases of corruption and abuses of power that challenge their democracies.
+Yet, as seen in their Country Studies, each have recent cases of corruption and abuses of power have challenged their democracies.

 Other newer democracies have struggled with overcoming corrupt practices and abuses of power.
 In some, such as Turkey under the presidency of Recep Tayyip Erdogan, they are becoming entrenched features.
 These “backsliding” democracies are on trajectories to become full dictatorships, where corruption and abuse of power become systemic.